 Under the Nasdaq rules, a company of which more than 50% of the voting power is held by another person or group of persons acting together is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements.
-Upon the consummation of this offering, Mr. Gladstone will hol % of our voting power indirectly through TGC LTD, which will be the sole holder of our Class B Common Stock immediately following the consummation of this offering.
+Upon the consummation of this offering assuming no exercise of the underwriters' option to purchase additional shares of Class A Common Stock to cover over-allotments, Mr. Gladstone will hold % of our voting power indirectly through TGC LTD, which will be the sole holder of our Class B Common Stock immediately following the consummation of this offering.
 As such, we are eligible to take advantage of the "control company" exemption.
-A "controlled company" may elect not to comply with certain Nasdaq Stock Market corporate governance requirements, including the requirements that (1) a majority of the Board of Directors consist of independent Directors, (2) compensation of officers be determined or recommended to the Board of Directors nominees be selected or recommended by a majority of the independent Directors or by a compensation committee that is composed solely of independent Directors.
+A "controlled company" may elect not to comply with certain Nasdaq Stock Market corporate governance requirements, including the requirements that (1) a majority of the Board of Directors consist of independent Directors, (2) compensation of officers be determined or recommended to the Board of Directors by a majority of its independent Directors or by a compensation committee that is composed entirely of independent Directors.
 Following this offering we intend to take advantage of the controlled company exemption relating to all three of the items enumerated above.
 Accordingly, our stockholders will not have the same protections afforded to stockholders of companies that are subject to all to the Nasdaq corporate governance requirements.